tony1098/neural-style-transfer/index.md

 ## Problem Statement

 In this project, we look at the problem of Neural Style Transfer.
-In the Neural Style Transfer problem, we have two input images, a context image and a style image.
-The goal is to take the "style" of the style image and apply it on our context image using Convolutional Neural Networks.
+In the Neural Style Transfer problem, we have two input images, a content image and a style image.
+The goal is to take the style of the style image and apply it on our content image using Convolutional Neural Networks.

-We first take a look and play around with the basic implementation from Gatys et al., A Neural Algorithm of Artistic Style, 2015 which uses transfer learning by using pretrained VGG-19.
-We also try exploring the impact of the parameters such as the weighting between style and context, how the style weighting on shallow or deep layers of the network may affect the results, and how different optimization methods speed up/slown down training time.
+We first take a look at the paper and play around with the basic implementation from Gatys et al., A Neural Algorithm of Artistic Style, 2015 which uses transfer learning by using pretrained VGG-19.
+We try exploring the impact of the parameters such as the weighting between style and content, how the style weighting on shallow or deep layers of the network may affect the results, and how different optimization methods speed up/slown down training time.
 We then compare and see how the results differ when when we use a different network other than VGG.

 Finally, we run the algorithm on a video.
 To increase video stability, we add temporal loss.